vertigo-web/vertigo/tutorial.md

 which may modify the state, thus triggering necessary computing once again.
 - Coupled state and mount function is called component.
 - Components (connected with themselves in a parent-child hierarchy) make a reactive website.
+- HTML can be prepared server-side when using `vertigo serve` (or `watch`) command, this speeds-up page loads and allows web crawlers to properly index your website.

 Now let's breakdown the code line by line: